BetterWayElectronics/secure-wireguard-implementation/README.md

 `nslookup -q=A whoami.akamai.net` and looking at the respondant IP, thats your DNS.
 You can also go to `www.dnsleaktest.com` on your client device to see which server/s you're using.

+Another test you can do for the client side is to simply stop the DNSCrypt service, if websites timeout - its working!

 ## WireGuard ##

 Now to finally install WireGuard, this is achieved by issuing `apt-get